 the University of Maryland, College Park, in 2009.
 From 2009-2013 she was an assistant professor in the Industrial & Enterprise Systems Engineering Department at the

-Investigator award in 2012, and NSF CAREER award in 2015.
+Investigator award, NSF CAREER award, and INFORMS Simulation Society Outstanding Publication Award.
 She has served or is currently serving as an associate editor for Journal of Simulation, IEEE Transactions

 on Automatic Control, and Operations Research.

 Dr. Zhou's research interests lie in theory, methods, and applications of simulation optimization and stochastic control.
 She currently works on the development of efficient algorithms for (i) optimizing and predicting performance of complex systems that are described by stochastic simulation models, and (ii) solving dynamic decision-making problems under uncertainty and driven by data.
 Her research is at the interface of simulation, control, and optimization.
-The application areas of her research include financial engineering, inventory control, and systems biology.
+The application areas of her research include financial engineering, systems biology, and machine learning.